lupyuen/pinephone-nuttx/README.md

 We'll change this to 0x4000 0000 for PinePhone, since Start of RAM is 0x4000 0000 and Image Load Offset is 0.
 (See below)

+We've seen the NuttX Image (which looks like a Linux Kernel Image), let's compare with a PinePhone Linux Kernel Image and see how NuttX needs to be tweaked...

 # PinePhone Image

-TODO: Disassemble a PinePhone Image with Ghidra to look at the Linux Kernel Header and Startup Code
+Let's analyse a PinePhone Linux Kernel Image with Ghidra, to look at the Linux Kernel Header and Startup Code.

+We'll use the PinePhone Jumpdrive Image, since it's small...

 https://github.com/dreemurrs-embedded/Jumpdrive